View essential information and videos about the changes to teaching and learning and campus facilities from September 2020

 This PGCE provides you with a high-quality initial teacher education experience.
 It will prepare you to teach the whole national curriculum across the 5-11 age range in key stages 1 and 2 while developing a specific specialism in primary mathematics education.
-Spending a significant amount of time undertaking professional practice placements in schools and other educational settings, you will be supported in meeting the Teachers’ Standards, gaining the professional skills, knowledge, understanding and attitudes necessary for a successful first year as a Newly Qualified Teacher (NQT).
+Spending a significant amount of time undertaking professional practice placements in schools and other educational settings, you will be supported in meeting the Teachers’ Standards, gaining the professional skills, knowledge, understanding and attitudes necessary for a successful two-year induction as an early career teacher.

 Graduating as a primary mathematics specialist, you will model excellent practice and be ready to lead colleagues in the development of enriching, engaging and challenging mathematics lessons which will enthuse and inspire children.

 Student and Alumni Profiles

 What will I study?

 - Academic Study at Masters Level – you will complete two 30-credit modules at Masters level.
 The first module provides academic and professional development through a focus on fundamental skills for teaching as well as contemporary issues in primary education.
 The second module will present you with an opportunity to identify and explore an aspect of special interest within primary mathematics education.
 The assessment design of these modules allows you to follow your own developing professional interests and so individualise your initial teacher education experience and your professional CV;